shageenthsandrakumar/Project-Euler/problem_013/README.md

 - **11 digits is sufficient:** With $k = 11$, we have $R < 10^{41}$, providing a full order of magnitude of safety.
 - **12+ digits provide extra margin:** While mathematically unnecessary, using 12 digits gives additional confidence but requires more computation.

-This proof demonstrates that the truncation in Solutions 2, 3, and 4 is not just a heuristic—it's mathematically rigorous.
+This proof demonstrates that the truncation in Solutions 2, 3, and 4 is not just a heuristic.
+It's mathematically rigorous.

 ---